 Ever inspired by art, technology, culture, a healthy lifestyle, and a refreshing attitude that welcomes creators, I felt at home in San Francisco.
 Growing up in Ohio, I was upset that this was the first time I had been to San Francisco.
 It was, paradise found.

 I loved all the strange.
 The strange people that are self-expressive, the opposite of stuff D.C.
 People just being themselves in all of their strange.

 The agency was working with amazing clients like Intel, HP, Google, Lenovo, and Burning Man.

 For someone who hated to run, I ran the San Francisco Marathon with a mere nine-weeks of training.
 (03:51:42) It was 'easy,' without injury, yet too lonely to ever do again.

 I was eating light and healthy, shedding weight and staying active.
 Creativity was flowing, new challenges were identified, and then it happened.

 When you're in San Francisco, you start a startup.
 Or, in my case, another startup.

+I was bored creatively and was ready to take on a new challenge.
 I caught a wave of creativity and co-founded Crumbly, a mobile application inspired by the story of Hansel and Gretel that helps people find places they'll love.

 The basic gist is that we have so much interesting instagram, foursquare, and facebook data tagged with locations that is seemingly lost in the moment, but would be highly relevant when you're in that exact location.